LunarG/gfxreconstruct/CONTRIBUTING.md

 improve the functionality
 and coverage of this layer, there are always opportunities for anyone to help by contributing.
-The easiest method for contribuiting is to examine the [issues list](https://github.com/LunarG/gfxreconstruct/issues) in this repository and look for issues that are of interest
+The easiest method for contributing is to examine the [issues list](https://github.com/LunarG/gfxreconstruct/issues) in this repository and look for issues that are of interest